Meet Your City Council

 David is Senior Aviation Planner for Century West Engineering, a northwest engineering and planning consulting firm and he has completed planning assignments at more than 125 airports throughout the U.S. David has a Bachelor of Science Degree from the Florida Institute of Technology, and is certified professional planner (AICP) through the American Planning Association.

 David has lived in Ellensburg since 1997 and is married to Dr. Roxanne Easley, Professor of History at Central Washington University.
-Their daughter, Alice is a student at EHS in the Class of 2019.
+Their daughter, Alice is a Class of 2019 graduate from EHS.

-Stacey Engel is Ellensburg’s newest City Council member.
-She brings to Council business experience, academic experience, and participates in many community-based organizations, including the Discovery Lab PTA, MOPS, Rigadoon, and more.
+Stacey Engel brings to Council business experience, academic experience, and participates in many community-based organizations, including the Discovery Lab PTA, MOPS, Rigadoon, and more.
 She is an Alumni of Central Washington University's Construction Management Program, has taught CWU Construction Management students, and worked in construction management in the Seattle and Los Angeles markets.
 Stacey looks forward to working with fellow Council members to create an atmosphere in Ellensburg where families can thrive.
 Along with her husband and children, she is invested in the success of our community.